What keeps African nations in the Commonwealth? – DW – 11/06/2024

 'Nothing to gain from Commonwealth'

-According to Khalifa Ali Dikwa, Professor of Social Linguistics and International Relations at the University of Maiduguri in northern Nigeria, there's great reluctance among African nations to remain in the Commonwealth against the backdrop of no real redress taking place as part of the debate on historic slaverz.
+According to Khalifa Dikwa, Professor of Social Linguistics and International Relations at the University of Maiduguri in northern Nigeria, there's great reluctance among African nations to remain in the Commonwealth against the backdrop of no real redress taking place as part of the debate on historic slavery.

-"There is nothing common about the Commonwealth," Dikwa said, adding that in order to ensure that the process of reparations can even begin, African countries in the Commonwealth must speak with one voice.
+"There is nothing common about the Commonwealth," Dikwa said, adding that to ensure that the process of reparations can even begin, African countries in the Commonwealth must speak with one voice.

 Britain's new approach